 list or forum on ancient coins that I can join?

 Yes.
-Many beginners post at "Coin Community" in their ancient-coin section:
+Many beginners post at "Coin Community" in their ancient-coin

 of the site of my page has a forum for asking questions and discussing ancient coins.

 Forum ancient coins has an active forum, mostly for experienced collectors, but beginners are welcome: